GeoDerp/uconsole-cm5-opensuse-microos/README.md

    sudo dmesg | grep -i "deferred probe timeout"
    # If you see this for drm-rp1-dsi, the panel module may not have loaded in time
    ```

+   **Note**: A 60-second boot delay is expected due to a circular dependency between the DSI controller and panel in the device tree.
+The kernel's `fw_devlink` defers probing until `deferred_probe_timeout` expires.
+To reduce this delay, set `deferred_probe_timeout=5` in `/etc/default/grub` and regenerate the GRUB config.

 3. Check driver loading:
    ```bash